Cliff Cotyledon (Cotyledon pendens) Indoor Care and Propagation Guide

 Potting Mix

-The best potting mix for Cotyledon pendens should be coarse, low in organic matter and one that drains fast to prevent it from holding excess water.
+Cliff Cotyledon soil should be coarse, low in organic matter and one that drains fast to prevent it from holding excess water.
 The soil should be loose enough to allow water to drain out quickly.
+Cactus and succulents soils are good for this plant.

 Repotting

 Ascertain that the soil is dry before repotting.
-Take the Cotyledon pendens out of its pot and brush off soil from the roots.
+Slip the plant out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.

 Place the plant in the center of its new pot and back fill with fresh, loose, fast-draining soil while spreading the roots as you fill the pot.